claranet/terraform-datadog-monitors/middleware/apache/README.md

 Creates DataDog monitors with the following checks:

-- Can't connect to apache vhost status
+- Apache vhost status does not respond

 ## Inputs